cognitedata/opcua-extractor-net/README.md

 ### Releasing

 Update `manifest.yaml` with the new release`.
-Merging to master will automatically deploy binaries to github releases and docker images to eu.gcr.io/cognite-registry/.
+Merging to master will automatically deploy binaries to github releases and docker images to dockerhub.
 For the MSI to build, the version must be simple, i.e. on the form "a.b.c".

 ## Contributing